 Generics

 In this section we will explain the concept of generic classes (generic data types, generics).
-Before we begin, however, let’s look through an example that will help us understand more easily the idea.
+First, let’s examine an example that helps us understand the idea.

 Shelter for Homeless Animals – Example

 Let’s assume that we have two classes.
 A class Dog, which describes a dog: